Meet the Allied Health heroes making their mark at NUHS

-Having battled various health issues previously, and with 19 years of experience as a dietitian, Ms Goh knows full well the importance of eating right, and is determined to spread that message to as many people as possible.
+Backed by 19 years of experience as a dietitian, and having experienced health issues herself, Ms Goh is determined to share the importance of eating right to as many people as possible.

 This naturally includes Ms Goh’s patients, many of whom have seen their health improve significantly after taking on her advice.

 “I sit down with my patients to map out personalised plans for them in detail.
 This equips them with the information they need when they go back home,” revealed Ms Goh.
 “I feel fulfilled when I can put things into perspective for my patients.
 Seeing my patients improve brings me the most satisfaction.”